cygni/cygni-competence-7-databases/couchdb/README.md

 {"ok":true,"id":"5dd92d287619477369ec87e4ef00d73b","rev":"2-027c7d133a0ccaf9596c6aa3dbe9e30f"}
 ```

-CouchDB will respond with 200 OK and the new revision field value.
+CouchDB responds with 200 OK and the new revision field value.
 Try to execute the same command again, CouchDB will responds with an error specifying a 'Document update conflict'.
 This is because the provided revision value does not match the latest version.

 Note how we also provided the 'name' field in the body, even though it was already in the document.
-That is because an update in CouchDB always completely replace the previous version.
-You can not simply append values to a document.
-I.e., if we had omitted the 'name' field, the document would only contain the 'albums' field.
-Along with the *_id* and *_rev* fields.
+That is because an update in CouchDB always completely replace the previous version of the document.
+It is not possible to simply append values.

-### Removing documents with DELETE
-Finally, we will delete the document using a DELETE request.
-Similar to PUT, you will specify the document id in the URL.
-The latest revision also have to be provided in the rev query parameter or in the If-Match HTTP header.
+Finally, delete the document using a DELETE request.
+Similar to updates, the latest revision has to be provided in the rev query parameter or in the If-Match HTTP header:

 ```
 $ curl -X DELETE 'couch/music/5dd92d287619477369ec87e4ef00d73b/?rev=2-027c7d133a0ccaf9596c6aa3dbe9e30f'
 {"ok":true,"id":"5dd92d287619477369ec87e4ef00d73b","rev":"3-451e59c722e3f8fd4ae8b7463efd12eb"}
 ```

-CouchDB will respond with an updated revision.
-Instead of actually removing the document from disk, CouchDB simply inserts a new empty document on the same id and marks it as deleted.
-So issuing a GET on the document id will return 404 Not Found with additional information specifying that the document has been deleted.
+Note how CouchDB responds with an updated revision.
+Instead of actually removing the document from disk, CouchDB inserts a new empty document on the same id and marks it as deleted.
+So, issuing a GET on the document id will return 404 Not Found with an additional 'reason' message specifying that the document has been deleted.

 ```
 $ curl couch/music/5dd92d287619477369ec87e4ef00d73b
 {"error":"not_found","reason":"deleted"}
 ```

-### Exercises: CRUD
+### Exercises: CRUD with cURL
-1. Use cURL to PUT a new document into the database with a specific *_id* of your choice.
+1. Use cURL to PUT a new artist document into the database with a specific *_id* of your choice.
 2. Use cURL to create a new database with a name of your choice.
 Then delete it, also using cURL.
-3. Create a new document that contains a jpg image as an attachment.
-Lastly, craft and execute a cURL request that will return the attachment.
+3. Use cURL to add the 'data/ramones.jpg' image as an [attachment][couch-api-attachments] to the 'Ramones' document.
+Then, look it up in Fauxton.
+(Hint: content type is image/jpeg, and binary data can be passed from using the --data-binary option)
+4. Use cURL to retrieve the image attachment.

 ## Import data
 Querying is not that fun unless we have some data that we can query.
 Execute the following command to add some music data to our database.
 It uses the CouchDB *_bulk_docs* handles to add a batch of documents in one request.